 Don't want to spend a lot of money?
 Then try using some household items instead.
 While not as effective as the above methods, you can still get records relatively clean.
 For light cleaning you can use Isopropyl 90% alcohol or higher.
 Do NOT use rubbing alcohol or witch hazel as they contain additives that can harm your records.
 Another option for cleaning dirty records is dishwashing liquid without any moisturizers such as plain versions of Joy or Dawn.
 It cleans dirty records well, but can be difficult to rinse off thoroughly.
 Try not to get the label wet as it can destroy the label or make the inks bleed.
 If it does get wet then blot it gently and let it air dry.
 Do NOT rub the label.

-Using normal tap water to rinse off the record is fine provided your water is not unusually "hard."
-If this is the case then you will want to finish up by using distilled water as a final rinse.
+You will want to finish up by using distilled water as a final rinse.
 Distilled water can be easily found in your supermarket or drugstore.
 The important thing is to thoroughly rinse the cleaning solution and dry your records without scratching them.
 Drying means using a microfiber type of cloth and blotting the record.
 Once this is done you can followup with a quick pass with a brush dipped in Isopropyl alcohol to get rid of any impurities that may still be on the record.

 With proven ready-made record cleaning solutions easily available on the internet, it really doesn't make sense to deal with the hassles and risks of making a homemade solution.
 Proceed with caution if you opt for a homemade method and stick with the time tested solutions outlined above.
 The vinyl album has been with us since 1948 so it's highly unlikely that you are going to stumble upon some miracle cleaner.